We found Sam the right support. Now, he’s finding his feet.

 We want to help our most vulnerable residents, with Learning Disabilities, to get their lives firmly on track.
 It’s why our social workers have the time to get to know everyone they work with.
 We’re working towards protected caseloads.
 And we do what we think should be done, not just what needs to be done.
 Put simply, we change lives for the better.

 Because we’re Bracknell Forest

-- To support people in Bracknell Forest by assessing their needs and attaining their desired outcomes, under the Care Act 2014.
+- Identifying who will need adult social care, assessing their needs and attaining their desired outcomes, under the Care Act 2014.

 - Contribute to Adult Safeguarding and child protection

 - To provide support to CTPLD colleagues by sharing knowledge and providing professional supervision and appraisal.

 You will receive regular supervision and appraisal and be supported to identify and meet your training and personal development needs.